 'Genetics has come such a long way, it really does impact on the way we look after patients already and will do so more and more,' said Hugh Watkins, the lead scientific advisor on this new animation.

-This video is not supported by your browser at this time.'But it's the 'simple' end of the genetic spectrum, where a single genetic change causes an inherited condition that runs in a family, where we've made most headway so far.
+'But it's the 'simple' end of the genetic spectrum, where a single genetic change causes an inherited condition that runs in a family, where we've made most headway so far.
 And the condition covered, hypertrophic cardiomyopathy, is one of the most common and important of these.'

 Hugh says that, as part of explaining where the latest Oxford research has got to in investigating such conditions, he told 'some stories (one involving a forklift!) to illustrate the way it impacts on patients,' and that this tale made it into the finished animation.

 He adds: 'I like the way that the animation and script make an inherently scary condition, and a serious science story, fun.'